jmkristian/AREDN-dnsmore/client/README.md

 ## Writing

-To publish information via DNS, choose a zone name and ask the operator of a DNS server to help you publish it.
+To publish information via DNS, choose a zone name and ask the operator of a name server to help you publish it.
 They'll give you a secret key.
 Store it in a file in this format:
 ```
 key "yourzone.com" {